suixinsuo/olympus-protocol/docs/GettingStarted.md

 1. Select how much a user wants to withdraw.
 2. Implement the whitelist component to allow only certain users to invest.
 3. Add new features to the OlympusBasicIndex.
-4. Take a look at our complete and real derivative implementations.
+4. Take a look at our complete and real template implementations.